stephencweiss/stephencharlesweiss.com/content/blog/2020-02-05/javascript-private-fields-node-12.md

 More recently, however, I found an blog post from [Tsh.io highlighting several of the features that landed with Node v12](https://tsh.io/blog/new-node-js-features/).
 Among the list was private class fields and methods.<sup>[1](#footnotes)</sup><a id="fn1"></a>

-Private class fields are a Stage 3 proposal from TC39, however:
+Private class fields are a [Stage 3 proposal from TC39](https://github.com/tc39/proposal-class-fields#private-fields), which means they're still experimental.

+However:

 1. Node has support as of v12
 2. Babel has plugin support<sup>[2](#footnotes)</sup><a id="fn2"></a>